root cause rescue remedy

 And, if you’ve ever tried to kick your coffee habit and enjoyed coffee alternatives like Teechino or Dandy Blend, chicory root is a key ingredient in those blends.

-In fact, chicory root has been used throughout history as a coffee subsitute (find out how to make your own to complement or kick that morning cup of joe with my favorite recipe below).
+In fact, chicory root has been used throughout history as a coffee substitute (find out how to make your own to complement or kick that morning cup of joe with a Replenish favorite recipe below).

 There’s one other reason you might know chicory.